TurtleWilly/encoding-helpers/README.md

 # encoding-helpers
-SImple helper scripts to deal with annoying tasks.
+Simple helper scripts to deal with annoying tasks.